 Olive oil is sensitive to light and heat; keep it in a cool, dark part of your kitchen, like a cabinet that's not near your stove.

-Eat Beans and Legumes Daily
+4. Beans and Legumes

 From chickpeas to lentils, beans and legumes are a key part of Blue Zone diets.
 Loaded with fiber and heart-health benefits, they are also a top source of protein, complex carbohydrates, and many vitamins and minerals.